sweet potato dog treats

 The skin should be removed from the sweet potatoes and they need to be cooked before giving to your dogs.
 Raw sweet potatoes may not digest as well.

 Sweet potatoes are a great source of fiber, vitamins C, A and B6 as well as being low in fat.
-They dogs seem to enjoy the sweet flavour too.
+They dogs seem to enjoy the sweet flavor too.

 Remember to go slowly when introducing new foods.
 And we recommend checking with your veterinarian first if your dog has any digestive issues or other health concerns.